weaveworks/weave-gitops/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
- Thank you for taking the time to share an idea or requirement, we greatly appreciate your help in improving Weave GitOps :heart:
+ Thank you for taking the time to share an idea or requirement, we greatly appreciate your help in improving Weave GitOps! ❤️ -->
--->

 **Problem**